Decentralized Optimization over Time-Varying Row-Stochastic Digraphs: Proof Details and Supplementary Lemmata

-These steps will be repeated no more than $n$ times.
+As the set of searched nodes $\mathcal{V}_{\ominus}$ expands continuously, Step 3 will be repeated no more than $n-1$ times.
 We can find a state transition trajectory starting at time point $k$ from $s$ to $e$ whose length $B$ is no longer than $n\tilde{B}$.
-According to Assumption~\ref{ass:matrix}, the transition probability $\eta$ from $s$ to $e$ during $B$ time intervals can be lower bounded by $\tau^{n\tilde{B}}$.
-All of the constants are not related to time points $k$ and nodes indices, so the existence of $B$ and $\eta$ is proved. \end{proof}
+Together with the claim at the beginning of the proof, the existence of $B$ and $\eta$ is proved. \end{proof}